stackforge/pecan/docs/source/databases.rst

     :func:`model.clear` are called.

-On idempotent operations (like HTTP ``GET`` and ``HEAD`` requests), :class:`TransactionHook` handles transactions following different rules.
+On idempotent operations (like HTTP ``GET`` and ``HEAD`` requests), :class:`~pecan.hooks.TransactionHook` handles transactions following different rules.

 #.  ``model.start_read_only()`` is called.
 This function should bind